hashicorp/tf-cloud-webinar/README.md

 1. Go to Terraform Cloud.
 You should see the workspace in the console.

-1. Update the workspace to use the VCS provider.

-   1. Under Settings -> Version Control, choose Github and select the repository.

-   1. Under Settings -> General, select the `gcp` working directory.

 1. With remote, need to add variables to workspace.
    ```shell
    tfh pushvars -svar project=$TF_VAR_project \